cedadev/ceda-div-hugo-hinode/content/news/updates/2025/2025-11-19-archive-incident.md

 Dear JASMIN and CEDA users,

-At approximately 10:02 on 18th November 2025, as part of the migration of data in the CEDA archive, a mistake was made which resulted in some data being deleted from the archive.
+At approximately 10:02 on 18th November 2025, during the migration of data in the CEDA archive, a mistake was made which resulted in some data being deleted from the archive.
 The issue was identified at approximately 12:07, the archive was  locked down preventing further loss by approximately 12:25, and the incident was fully diagnosed by 14:00.

 As a result of this incident, approximately 5 Petabytes of data have been deleted from the archive.